John Fisher Burns

-John Fisher Burns (born 4 October 1944) is a British journalist, and the winner of two Pulitzer Prizes.
+John Fisher Burns (4 October 1944 – 12 March 2026) was a British journalist, and the winner of two Pulitzer Prizes.
 He was the London bureau chief for The New York Times, where he covered international issues until March 2015.
-Burns also frequently appears on PBS.
-He has been called "the dean of American foreign correspondents."
+Burns also frequently appeared on PBS.
+He was sometimes referred to as "the dean of American foreign correspondents".

+Early life and education

+Burns was born in Nottingham, England, on 4 October 1944.
+His father was a South African who served as an officer and pilot in the Royal Air Force.
+He was educated at private schools including Stowe School.
+His family moved to Canada, where he received a degree in political science and economics at McGill University.